Christmas Cover Story: (50) Arthur McBride. Paul Brady, Planxty or Thile and Jarosz - but where's Dylan?

 Roger Liptrot is a magnificent photographer of folk musicians.
 He kindly gives permission for his work to be reproduced here

 Among distant memories, I recall booking the group through the BBC presenter and artists' agent Jim Lloyd for all of £40 plus "beer and petrol money".
-We bumped up the admission price to something equivalent to £13 a head at today's values and found them beds at my home and that of my friend and co-organiser, Phil Steele.
+We bumped up the admission price to something equivalent to £13 a head at today's values and found them beds at my home and (for the Bishop gig) that of my friend and co-organiser, Phil Steele.
 Both evenings were musically sublime.

 Since then, I have bumped into Brady in Donegal and lunched with him, rather grandly but at someone else's expense, in London.
 What follows concerns what many, including the actor Sir Mark Rylance when choosing his Desert Island Discs, have come to regard as his signature song ...

 What to choose for the 50th edition of Cover Story, the modest Salut!
 Live series that draws attention to and comments on different versions of the same pieces of music.
 I have given it a lot of thought and, because it needs to be a song or tune that is special to me, I have decided it should be Arthur McBride, which describes an unsuccessful attempt at forced military enlistment and, in the right hands, is the most complete single performance known to me.